deidara9999/SimpleImageCropJS/README.md

 # TODO
 - A function to store the file in AWS
 - A function to store the file in Azure
+- Use a modal to crop the image

  ## Contributing